tommyfuu/DNAPrintingPipeline/README.md

 ### Acknowledgement

-This project is a collaborative effort of Tom Fu, Kariessa Schultz, and Roya Amini-Naini at the Harvey Mudd College BioMakerspace.
+This project is a collaborative effort of Tom Fu, Kariessa Schultz, Roya Amini-Naini, and Michelle Lee at the Harvey Mudd College BioMakerspace.

 This project is part of the intellectual property of the Harvey Mudd College BioMakerspace.
 Please notify the space at **tfu@g.hmc.edu** for consent before using any of the materials in this repository.
 Please cite us if you use our repository for academic sharing purposes.